ToKu404/Toku404/README.md

 <br/>

 <p>
-  I am a computer science student at <a href="https://unhas.ac.id/v2/">Hasanuddin University</a>.
-I have developed my skills in IT and programming, I have a particular interest in mobile application development with flutter and machine learning system development.
-I understand the use of programming languages such as Python, Java, and Dart.
-I also have a bit of a knack for UI design to build my apps.
-I feel challenged and excited to learn new things.
+I am an information system student from Hasanuddin University.
+I specialize in studying multiplatform application development using Flutter.
+In addition I have basic UI/UX Design skill and I am also interested in Artificial Intelligence.
+Willing to learn new technology and collaboration with each other with friendliness and respectfulness.
 </p>

 <br><br>